ottyanna/traynim/README.md

 Flat Renderer | The scene is traced without considering the radiance, so it is in solid colors | `-a=flat` On/off renderer | There are just two colors, one for the objects, one for the background | `-a=on/off`

 While the path tracer is really slow, the flat, point light and on/off renderers are fast, so they are useful for debugging or to get an idea if the object positions are right.
-The time scale depends really on the scene but for a simple scene it can take up to 5 minutes for the path tracing while about 5/20 seconds for the others.
+The time scale depends really on the scene but for a simple scene it can take up to 5 minutes for the path tracing while about 5 to 20 seconds for the others.
 <!--- Moreover, bear in mind that if you use a sphere for the sky the on/off renderer-->

 ANIMATIONS

-You can generate the animations by running and tweaking [this](scripts/generateImage.sh) bash script, then just run
+You can generate the animations by tweaking [this](scripts/generateImage.sh) bash script, then just run

 ```sh
 $ ./animation.sh NUM_OF_CORES >/dev/null